-(i) Long-term investments
+(j) Long-term investments

 The Group holds investments in privately held companies.
 The Group accounts for these investments over which it has significant influence but does not own a majority equity interest or otherwise control using the equity method of accounting.
 For investments in an investee over which the Group does not have significant influence and of which the investee has no readily determinable fair value, the Group carries the investment using the cost method.
 Under the cost method, the investment is measured initially at cost.
 The investment carried at cost should recognize income when dividends are received from the distribution of the investee's earnings.
 The Group assesses its long-term investments for other-than-temporary impairment by considering factors including, but not limited to, current economic and market conditions, operating performance of the companies, including current earnings trends and undiscounted cash flows, and other company-specific information.
 The fair value determination, particularly for investments in privately-held companies, requires significant judgment to determine appropriate estimates and assumptions.
 Changes in these estimates and assumptions could affect the calculation of the fair value of the investments and determination of whether any identified impairment is other-than-temporary.
-During the years ended December 31, 2012, 2013 and 2014, the Group did not impair any of its long-term investments.
+During the years ended December 31, 2013 and 2014, the Group did not impair any of its long-term investments.
+In 2015, the Group recognised an impairment of USD 0.8 million.

-(j) Property and equipment
+(k) Property and equipment

 Property and equipment are stated at historical cost less accumulated depreciation and impairment loss, if any.
-Depreciation is calculated using the straightline method over their estimated useful lives.
+Depreciation is calculated using the straight-line method over their estimated useful lives.
 Residual rate is determined based on the economic value of the asset at the end of the estimated useful life as a percentage of the original cost.